rybycy/dotfiles/README.md

 7. tabularize.vim
     - `:Tab /=` to use a column layout with `=` as a separator

+### Useless yet interesting hacks
+- you can write only specific files.
+Just enter `:15,19 w` to write lines 15,16,17,18,19 only.

 # General bash tips
 ## Movement
 - `ctrl + a`/`ctrl + e` - *beginning/end* of the line